-Applications should describe plans for how research findings, and the tool developed, will be reported and disseminated (e.g., peer-reviewed journals, scientific presentations) and specify how these activities are integrated into the two-year project plan.
+Applications should describe plans for how research findings will be reported and disseminated (e.g., peer-reviewed journals, scientific presentations) and specify how these activities are integrated into the three (3)-year project plan.
 Dissemination plans could include drafting of manuscripts for peer-reviewed publication, submission of abstracts to scientific conferences, and/or presentation of findings before national advisory committees or organizations to which research results are relevant.